 In October 1999, the Company's Nippon Fluoroware K.K. subsidiary (NFKK) agreed to issue equity of \$2.2 million and debt of \$2.2 million in exchange for property and equipment.
-As a result, the Company's ownership percentage in NFKK decreased from 90.0% to 51.0%.
+As a result, the Company's ownership percentage in NFKK decreased from 90.0% to 51.0% and resulted in a charge to retained earnings of \$0.7 million.

 In November 1999, the Company sold approximately 612,000 shares of its investment in Metron Technology N.V.
 (Metron) stock as part of Metron's initial public offering.
 As a result of the sale, the company received proceeds of \$7.4 million and recognized a gain of \$5.5 million.
-The Company's ownership percentage decreased from 32.8% to 20.8% as a result of the sale in the public offering.
-As a result of the initial public offering the value of the Company's investment increased and was reflected as an increase to retained earnings of \$3.5 million.
-At February 28, 2000, the Company owned approximately 2.7 million shares of Metron with a market value of approximately \$65.2 million.
+The Company's ownership percentage decreased from 32.8% to 20.3% at May 31, 2000 as a result of the sale in the public offering and subsequent share issuances for exercised stock options by Metron.
+As a result of the initial public offering the value of the Company's investment increased and was reflected as an increase to retained earnings of \$5.0 million.
+At May 31, 2000, the Company owned approximately 2.7 million shares of Metron with a market value of approximately \$29.9 million.